Latte Tags

 See also {block name}

-Blocks without a name serve to the ability to apply filters to a part of template.
+Blocks without a name provide the ability to apply filters to a part of the template.
 For example, you can apply a strip filter to remove unnecessary spaces:

 {block|strip}